rwunsch/shelly-bulk-control/documentation/Parameter_Management.md

 }
 ```

+## Parameter Value Formatting

+Different device generations may require different value formats for the same parameter.
+The system handles this automatically:

+- For Gen1 devices, boolean parameters like `eco_mode` are formatted as "true"/"false" values
+- For other Gen1 parameters, boolean values may use "on"/"off" format
+- Gen2/Gen3 devices typically use JSON boolean values (true/false)

+These conversions happen automatically in the `format_value_for_gen1` and `format_value_for_gen2` methods.

 ## Dynamic Parameter Discovery

 The system includes support for dynamically discovering parameters from devices.
 This can be extended in the future to query devices for their available parameters, allowing for a more flexible and adaptable parameter management system.

+## Optimized Device Discovery

+To improve performance and reduce network traffic, the parameter service now:

+1. Prioritizes the device registry for device lookups
+2. Only starts mDNS discovery if needed
+3. Provides a targeted discovery method to look for specific devices
+4. Skips discovery when devices already have valid IP addresses

+This makes parameter setting commands faster and more efficient, especially in environments with many devices.

 ## Error Handling